fbpx

 Table of Contents

 Southwest Charlotte STEM Academy is a nonprofit, tuition-free charter school authorized by the state of North Carolina.
-As a charter school, School will be open to all students who would otherwise qualify for enrollment in North Carolina Public Schools.
-The school will not discriminate against any student on the basis of ethnicity, national origin, gender, or disability.
-School will open enrollment on November 15th.
-The open enrollment period will end on January 31st.
-The lottery will occur on the first Monday of February at 12:00 on the school campus.
-You do not need to be present in order to be selected the school will notify all parents who applied via SMS and Email within the next 24 hour period.
+As a charter school, the school will be open to all students who would otherwise qualify for enrollment in North Carolina Public Schools.
+SCSA will not discriminate against any student on the basis of race, ethnicity, national origin, gender, or disability.
+The school’s open enrollment period opens on November 15th and ends on January 31.
+The lottery will be conducted on the first Monday of February.
+Applicants do not need to be present to be selected.
+The school will notify all parents who applied via SMS and Email within 48 hours of the lottery.

 Grade Level for the Lottery Application

-Parents will be asked to confirm both their student’s current grade as well as the grade for the coming year.
-Parents may not choose which grade they would like their child enrolled in for the coming year, they must enter the actual current grade and the next year’s grade as confirmation.
+Parents will be asked to confirm both their student’s current grade level and their grade for the upcoming school year.
+Parents may not choose which grade they would like their child enrolled in for the coming year.
+They must enter their student’s actual current grade and next year’s grade as confirmation.

 Returning Students

-Current students at School will not be required to re-enroll.
-They will be asked to sign a letter of intent for the coming year during January to allow the school to plan appropriately for the lottery
+Students currently enrolled at SCSA are considered returning students and are not required to reapply each year.
+However, they will be asked to sign a letter of intent in January for the coming year to allow the school to plan appropriately for the lottery.

 Enrollment Priority and Weighted Lottery